JustinLove/autoscaler/README.md

 The project is setup to run RSpec with Guard.
 It expects a redis instance on a custom port, which is started by the Guardfile.

 The HerokuPlatformScaler is not tested by default because it makes live API requests.
-Specify `HEROKU_APP` and `HEROKU_ACCESS_TOKEN` on the command line, and then watch your app's logs.
+Specify `AUTOSCALER_HEROKU_APP` and `AUTOSCALER_HEROKU_ACCESS_TOKEN` on the command line, and then watch your app's logs.

-    HEROKU_APP=...
-HEROKU_ACCESS_TOKEN=... guard
+    AUTOSCALER_HEROKU_APP=...
+AUTOSCALER_HEROKU_ACCESS_TOKEN=... guard
     heroku logs --app ...

 ## Authors